Terms & Conditions

 7.11 The Client shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).

-8.1 Subject to the remaining provisions of this clause 8 and subject to the Agency receiving payment of all Fees attributable to the Agency Materials the Agency hereby assigns (and in the case of copyright, by way of a present assignment of future copyright) all Intellectual Property Rights in the Agency Materials which are capable of being assigned together with the right to sue for past infringement of the Intellectual Property Rights in the Agency Materials.
+8.1 Subject to the remaining provisions of this clause 8 and subject to the Agency receiving payment of all Fees attributable to the Bespoke Materials, Services and Deliverables the Agency hereby assigns (and in the case of copyright, by way of a present assignment of future copyright) all Intellectual Property Rights in the Bespoke Materials which are capable of being assigned together with the right to sue for past infringement of the Intellectual Property Rights in the Bespoke Materials.
 If the Client wishes to use any Deliverables outside of the Territory, then such use shall be subject to agreement of further fees.

 8.2 All Intellectual Property Rights in the Agency Proprietary Materials shall be owned by and remain the property of and vested in the Agency.
-Subject to the Agency receiving payment of all Fees attributable to the Agency Proprietary Materials licensed under this clause, the Agency hereby grants to the Client a licence to use such Agency Proprietary Materials as are included in the Deliverables, in the Territory, for the period of time and for the purposes set out in the relevant SOW.
+Subject to the Agency receiving payment of all Fees attributable to the Agency Proprietary Materials licensed under this clause, the Agency hereby grants to the Client a revocable, non-exclusive, limited, non-sub-licensable licence to such Agency Proprietary Materials as are included in the Deliverables, in the Territory, for the period of time and solely for the purpose of the Client’s use and enjoyment the Deliverables as anticipated in this Agreement or as may be further set out in the relevant SOW.

-8.3 The Agency shall obtain licences or consents in respect of Third Party Materials in order that the Client can use Third Party Materials for the purposes set out in the SOW.
-The Agency shall notify the Client of any restrictions on usage in respect of such Third Party Materials, and the Client shall comply with any such restrictions and shall indemnify the Agency against any Losses suffered by the Agency as a result of the Client breaching any such restrictions.
+8.3 The Agency may obtain licences or consents in respect of Third Party Materials in order that the Client can use Third Party Materials if and for the purposes set out in the SOW.
+The Agency shall notify the Client of any licence costs and any restrictions on usage in respect of such Third Party Materials, and the Client shall pay such licence costs and comply with any such restrictions and shall indemnify the Agency against any Losses suffered by the Agency as a result of the Client breaching any such terms and restrictions.